mascomen4/pycharm-projects/Algorithmic Toolbox/README.md

-# Algorithms that were realized at the Coursera algorithmic toolbox course.
+# Algorithms that were realized at the Coursera Algorithmic Toolbox course.

 ## Performed with the help of PyCharm EduTools